Naive Few-Shot Learning: Uncovering the fluid intelligence of machines: Introduction

 \section{Introduction}

-Intelligence tests are a standard tool for measuring humans' ability to solve novel tasks without specific prior training.
-It has been demonstrated that deep learning models can successfully solve such tests \cite{santoro_simple_2017, barrett_measuring_2018, zhuo_solving_2020, kim_few-shot_2020}.
-However, unlike humans, they require extensive prior training to achieve this goal.
-To address the question of identifying the limiting factors to achieving ``fluid intelligent'' deep learning models, we note that humans solve intelligence tests by dividing that task into distinct computational sub-problems and solving each of these separately \cite{sternberg_component_1977, sternberg_components_1983, lohman_complex_2000}.
-A particularly important sub-problem that is shared among presumably different intelligence tests is the extraction of simple rules from sequences and their application for consistency evaluation \cite{siebers_computer_2015}.
+It has been demonstrated that deep learning models can successfully solve intelligence tests \cite{santoro_simple_2017, barrett_measuring_2018, zhuo_solving_2020, kim_few-shot_2020, Webb2022EmergentAR}.
+However, they required extensive prior training to achieve this goal.
+Are deep learning models capable of exhibiting ``fluid intelligence'' that does not rely on prior training?

+To address this question, we focused on a specific sub-task shared among presumably different intelligence tests, the extraction of simple rules from sequences, \cite{sternberg_component_1977, sternberg_components_1983, lohman_complex_2000, siebers_computer_2015}.
 For example, when solving a Raven's Progression Matrix \cite{raven_manual_1998}, humans extract the rules governing the change in the matrix's rows and columns, and then use these rules to select the most consistent answer \cite{carpenter_what_1990}.
-Our focus here is the extent to which naive models can solve this sub-problem, extracting simple rules from sequences without prior training.
-This is an unusual setting for deep learning models, in which pretraining is considered crucial even in the context of few-shot learning \cite{chollet_measure_2019, vogelstein_prospective_2022}.
+Our focus here is the extent to which \textit{naive} models can solve this computational task, extracting simple rules from sequences of inputs \textit{without prior training}.
+This approach is an unusual setting for deep learning models, in which pretraining is considered crucial even in the context of few-shot learning \cite{chollet_measure_2019, vogelstein_prospective_2022}.

-To that goal, we constructed a set of artificial problems in which the task is to evaluate the \textit{consistency} of an input with a sequence of its preceding inputs based on a simple deterministic rule that is extracted from those preceding inputs.
-This sequence consistency evaluation (SCE) task can be used as a benchmark to study fluid intelligence in machines.
-We then compared the performance of Relation Network (RN) and Contrastive Predictive Coding (CPC) models on this task without any pretraining.
-We then evaluated the importance of different model parts to the performance.
-The ability to identify consistency can be useful for anomaly detection.
-We demonstrate it by testing the performance of the best model on a security camera anomaly detection task.